olson-sean-k/olson-sean-k.github.io/_posts/2018-02-06-introducing-plexus.md

 to generate iterators over individual vertices alongside indexing polygons (which avoids the use of an indexer).

-### A Note on Indexing, Hashing, and Floating-Point
+### Tangent: Indexing, Hashing, and Floating-Point

 As seen above, aggregating an iterator expression often requires _indexing_, which eliminates redundant geometry while maintaining topological structure.
 You